karannagupta/loopback4-express-with-logging/README.md

 It uses the express-composition example that mounts the LoopBack 4 REST API on a simple [Express](https://expressjs.com) application.
 See here for the [express-composition example](https://github.com/strongloop/loopback-next/tree/master/examples/express-composition).

+The Express application in this example is based on the [Express Generator](https://expressjs.com/en/starter/generator.html)

 ## Loopback 4 Express-Composition Setup

 You'll need to install the LoopBack 4 CLI toolkit to scaffold your own application: